asdf-vm/asdf-erlang/README.md

 ## Getting Erlang documentation

 Erlang may come with documentation included (as man pages, pdfs and html files).
-This allows typing `erl -man mnesia` to get info on `mnesia` module. asdf-erlang uses kerl behind, and [kerl](https://github.com/kerl/kerl) is capable of building the docs for specified version of Erlang.
+This allows typing `erl -man mnesia` to get info on `mnesia` module. asdf-erlang uses kerl for builds, and [kerl](https://github.com/kerl/kerl) is capable of building the docs for specified version of Erlang.

 For kerl to be able to build Erlang documentation two requirements have to be met:
 1. `KERL_BUILD_DOCS` environment variable has to be set